Uplift » 8 Ways to Pay Your Medical Care After a Car Accident

 CHIP (the Children’s Health Insurance Program) is a joint state and federal program providing medical care coverage for children.

-Medicaid is a federal program that is administered by states.
-Medicaid provides healthcare coverage for those with low incomes or disabilities.
-Medicaid also offers coverage for pregnant women.
+Medicaid is a federal program administered by states.
+It provides healthcare coverage for those with low incomes or disabilities, and also offers coverage for pregnant women.

-If you have a serious car accident while uninsured, you should seek guidance from a hospital social worker or the financial services coordinator of the hospital if you end up needing medical care you cannot afford.
+If you are in a serious car accident while uninsured and need medical care you cannot afford, you should seek guidance from a hospital social worker or financial services coordinator.

 If your personal injury claim involves children, you should retain an experienced personal injury attorney to maximize your compensation.